 eBook: Practical Advice for Dealing with a Stalker

-Use it as a reference guide as you work with family, friends, law enforcement, and legal professionals to keep yourself safe at all times.
+Use it as a reference guide as you work with family, friends, law enforcement, and legal professionals to always keep yourself safe.

 Practical Advice for Dealing With a Stalker is available for immediate download for 99 cents.